valet-customers/labs/azure_devops/valet-migrate-custom-lab.md

 Run the `migrate` command with the transformer again and pass it the custom plugin.
 Look at the result and see if it results in a successful build.

 ```
-cd scripts
+cd valet
-valet migrate azure-devops pipeline --target-url https://github.com/GITHUB-ORG/GITHUB-REPO --pipeline-id PIPELINE-ID --custom-transformers plugin/DotNetCoreCLI.rb
+gh valet migrate azure-devops pipeline --target-url https://github.com/GITHUB-ORG/GITHUB-REPO --pipeline-id PIPELINE-ID --custom-transformers plugin/DotNetCoreCLI.rb
 ```
-Now, from the `./scripts` folder in your repository, run `valet migrate` with the custom transformer to migrate the pipeline to GitHub Actions:
+Now, from the `./valet` folder in your repository, run `valet migrate` with the custom transformer to migrate the pipeline to GitHub Actions:

 ### Example
 ![mapper-ex2](https://user-images.githubusercontent.com/26442605/161116637-15c01950-ede0-4992-876b-6a3fe5688723.png)